 The TEMSIG Commission is appointed by Slovenian Music School Association and comprises principals of music schools and a representative of the Academy of Music.
 Commission members perform their work free of charge.

 The TEMSIG Commission is a permanent expert commission of the Union of Slovenian Music Schools for music and dance competitions.
 The fundamental task of the TEMSIG Commission is the preparation and execution of competitions for young Slovenian musicians and ballet dancers.
-Detailed tasks and competences of the TEMSIG Commission are laid down in Articles 29 and 30 of the SMSA Rules.
+Detailed tasks and competences of the TEMSIG Commission are laid down in the SMSA Rules.